 Kenneth C. Tyburski

-It's not the strokes that separate us, but the game that brings us together.
+It's not the throws that separate us, but the sport that brings us together.

 2021 IN THE BAG